takis104/takis104/README.md

 - 👋 Hi, I’m @takis104
-- 💼 Applied Intelligence Business Analyst at Accenture Greece.
+- 💼 Applied Intelligence (Data & AI) Business Analyst at Accenture Greece.
 - 🎓 PhD Candidate at the Department of Computer Engineering & Informatics (CEID) at the University of Patras.
 - 🎓 Graduated from the Department of Computer Engineering & Informatics (CEID) at the University of Patras.
 - 👀 I’m interested in Computer Engineering & Informatics and more specifically in: Internet of Things (IoT), Ubiquitous Computing, Software Engineering, Artificial Intelligence (AI), Machine Learning (ML), WEB Technologies, Big Data Systems and Data Science